Last updated: March 22, 2019

 You can set up a free EFT link between Tangerine and your existing chequing accounts at any bank if you want to keep using your existing chequing account.

 + $50 Orange Key bonus

 When you open your Tangerine Chequing Account before April 30, 2019 and make an initial deposit of at least $100, you'll be given a $50 cash bonus.

 Once you have an active account, you can then refer your friends, family, and acquaintances for additional bonuses using your own orange key.

-I have to admit the sign up bonuses and interest rate promotions didn't hurt, but Tangerine has some other advantages (and disadvantages) over PC Financial.
+I have to admit the sign-up bonuses and interest rate promotions didn't hurt, but Tangerine has some other advantages (and disadvantages) over Simplii Financial.

 Tangerine has access to the entire network of Scotiabank ATMs.
-While President Choice Financial's ATMs are located
+While Simplii Financial uses the CIBC ATMs.